Stage 1: Self-Discovery | Your Shadow

 Jung's original model

 Carl Jung introduced the concept of the shadow in the early 20th century as part of his theory of the psyche.
 For Jung, the psyche has a conscious and an unconscious dimension.
-The persona is the mask you wear in public: the version of you that is socially acceptable.
+The persona is the mask you wear in public: the version of you that's socially acceptable.
 The shadow is everything the persona leaves out.

-Projection: the mirror you did not ask for
+Projection: the mirror you didn't ask for

 Modern research on suppression and repression